 On weekends, time hopefully lends itself to lovely and meaningful time & perhaps during some of that time….. you may find yourself having a bit (a lot) of fun in the kitchen.

-Now that the weather has cooled, I personally am all about slow food and especially on the weekends.
-Nourishing soups and stews, slow cooked ragu.
+Now that the weather has cooled, I personally am leaning towards slow-cooked dishes to make on the weekends.
+Nourishing soups and stews, slow-cooked ragu.
 Vegetarian curries…the list goes on.
-What I really love is if we are all in the same spot for a while for some precious family time.
-We might then roll up the sleeves to try a little handmade pasta or bake a sweet treat or two to enjoy that day and to help for the week ahead (always a ‘leg-up’ for the lunch box stakes).
-Each week there is an easy but nourishing soup for all to slurp right then and there or to fill thermos’s with for lunches during the week.
-I am usually poaching a chicken for mid-week versatility and or caramelising onions for there plethora of uses.
-In this perfect world, I could have my current favourite Spotify playlist humming away and I might even be sipping on a glass of wine.
-Oh, praise the lord!
+If the whole family happens to be home altogether, we might then roll up our sleeves to try a little handmade pasta or bake a sweet treat or two to enjoy that day and to help for the week ahead (always a ‘leg-up’ for the lunch box stakes).
+In the perfect world, each week, there is an easy but nourishing soup for all to slurp on or to fill a thermos with for lunches during the week.
+I am usually poaching a chicken for mid-week versatility and or caramelising onions for their plethora of uses.

-Sounds ideal right!?
+Sounds ideal, right!?
 Well, …here’s the real story.
 My work weeks are (& may never be) a ‘usual’ daytime Monday to Friday gig.
 The week involves many hours doing what I dearly love teaching cooking classes and inside our cooking club.
-The truth of the matter is that I juggle a busy schedule….just like you.
-It is what made our ‘Midweek inspiration’ cooking class the most demanded on our cooking class schedule.
-How did we all get so time poor?
+The truth of the matter is that I (and certainly you, too) juggle a busy schedule.
+How & why did we all become so time-poor?
 It is a question I still ponder but not something I feel I have control of just YET.
 I will return to you when I find the answer to that one, but for now, shall we return to the topic at hand?

-In many instances, you may not want to spend your time slaving away in the kitchen on a Tuesday night.
-You may have many other plans for that Tuesday night (I for one am a latecomer to ‘The Crown’ on Netflix.
+In many instances, you may not want to spend your time in the kitchen on a Tuesday night.
+You may have many other plans for that Tuesday night (I, for one, am a latecomer to ‘The Crown’ on Netflix.
 My goodness……ADDICTED)!

 I want to give you this gift.
-The gift of strategies and recipes for the week ahead.
-This is just one week but you will get the picture for the ones to follow.
+It is a gift of strategies and recipes for the week ahead.
+This is just one week, but you will get the picture for the weeks that will always follow.

-Just like my book Relish Mama ‘Family’, both the book & this post hope to change the way you get a delicious dinner on the table in quick time and it will help you to plan meals and reduce food waste.
+Just like my book Relish Mama ‘Family’, both that very cookbook & this post hope to change the way you get a delicious dinner on the table in a quick time, and it will help you to plan meals and reduce food waste.

 I hope this selection becomes immediately indispensable to you and the gift I hope it to be.